99-year-old Calistogan shares her secrets about aging gracefully

 After her retirement, Virginia devoted herself to the community.
 She volunteered at the Respite Center at St. Luke’s Episcopal Church, the Sharpsteen Museum, the American Legion Auxiliary, Friends of the Library, the Community Presbyterian Church, and she’s a member of the Pinochle Club, the Travel Trailer Club, and a Garden Club.
 Between school, church and the wider community, Dooley has an abundance of friends and family who keep her connected.

-A few of her adult children live in Napa Valley too.
-Dooley stays busy with her 14 grandchildren and four great-grandchildren.
+Several of her adult children live in Napa Valley too.
+Dooley stays busy with her 12 grandchildren, 14 great-grandchildren, and 4 great-great-grandchildren.
 Her home is decorated with hundreds of family photographs.

 Dooley still goes to church every Sunday.
 Years ago, she would hop from service to service.